JohnDaWalka/chainlink/core/scripts/cre/environment/docs.md

 ### Beholder

-When environment is started with `--with-beholder` or with `-b` flag after the DON is ready and configured we will boot up `Chip Ingress` and `Red Panda`, create a `cre` topic and download and install workflow-related protobufs from the [chainlink-protos](https://github.com/smartcontractkit/chainlink-protos/tree/main/workflows) repository.
+When environment is started with `--with-beholder` or with `-b` flag after the DON is ready  we will boot up `Chip Ingress` and `Red Panda`, create a `cre` topic and download and install workflow-related protobufs from the [chainlink-protos](https://github.com/smartcontractkit/chainlink-protos/tree/main/workflows) repository.

 Once up and running you will be able to access [CRE topic view](http://localhost:8080/topics/cre) to see workflow-emitted events.
 These include both standard events emitted by the Workflow Engine and custom events emitted from your workflow.